 Main learning outcomes

-Successful candidates will be able to open an image file, make edits to it, and output it for use in printing or publishing online.
-After passing this module, candidates will feel confident using an image editing application to work with different image formats.
+Successful students will be able to open an image file, make edits to it, and output it for use in printing or publishing online.
+After passing this module, students will feel confident using an image editing application to work with different image formats.
 They will be able to:

 - understand the different image formats and options available